multicatch/browsermob-proxy/mitm/README.md

 ## Trusted Root Certificates and Custom Trust Stores
 The MITM module trusts the Certificate Authorities in the JVM's default trust store, as well as a default list of trusted CAs derived from NSS/Firefox's list of trusted CAs (courtesy of the cURL team: https://curl.haxx.se/ca/cacert.pem).

-To add your own CA to the list of root CAs trusted by the MITM module, use the `add()` methods in the `net.lightbody.bmp.mitm.TrustSource` class.
+To add your own CA to the list of root CAs trusted by the MITM module, use the `add()` methods in the `io.github.multicatch.bmp.mitm.TrustSource` class.
 Alternatively, it is possible to disable upstream server validation, but this is only recommended when testing.
 Examples:
 ```java
     // your root CA certificate(s) may be in a Java KeyStore, a PEM-encoded File or String, or an X509Certificate
     File pemEncodedCAFile = ...;